Attachment Wounds and Relational Trauma

 • Is it safe to need others?

-• Will my emotions be met or dismissed?
+• Will my feelings be met or dismissed?

-• Do I have to perform, please, or hide parts of myself to stay connected?
+• Do I need to perform, please, or hide parts of myself to stay connected?

-• Anxious attachment: hypervigilance to others’ emotions, fear of abandonment
+• Anxious attachment: hyper-aware of others’ emotions, fear of abandonment

 • Avoidant attachment: discomfort with closeness, reliance on self

-• Disorganized attachment: a push-pull between wanting closeness and fearing it
+• Disorganized attachment: push-pull between wanting closeness and fearing it

 How Attachment Wounds Show Up in Adult Relationships